KrishnaMehta123/TestPublicIntegration/docs/Billing/metering-type-container.md

 # Alerts for Overages

 All account admins will receive alert emails when their account exceeds receive alerts on their CT dashboard and email inboxes every time the consumption exceeds 80%, 90%, 100%, 110%, and so on.

 # Update Billing Information and Card Details

 If you are an organization member with billing permissions (Admins), you can update the billing and payment information by clicking **Organization** on the left navigation menu of the dashboard.
-Then, click **Billing **to update the required details.
+Then, click **Billing** to update the required details.

-[block:callout]
-{
-  "type": "info",
-  "title": "Billing Currency",
+> 📘 Billing Currency
+>
-  "body": "You cannot change the currency for billing."
+> You cannot change the currency for billing.
-}
-[/block]